astrohart/xyLOGIX.Api.Data.Providers/xyLOGIX.Api.Data.Providers.Interfaces/README.md

-Basically, what this is, is an facade, adapter, or decorator (kind of a little of all three) for API repositories, iterators, and iterables.
+Basically, what this is, is a facade, adapter, or decorator (kind of little of all three) for API repositories, iterators, and iterables.